gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 At the time of publication DTLS 1.3 does not support any of these, where DTLS 1.2 renegotiation functionality can provide this functionality in the context of DTLS/SCTP.
-The application will have to analyse their needs and requirements on the above and based on this select the DTLS version to use.
+The application will have to analyse its needs and requirements on the above and based on this select the DTLS version to use.

-To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementations constrain on ciphers, protocol options and how to use the DTLS re-negotation mechanism.
+To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementation constraints on ciphers, protocol options and how to use the DTLS re-negotation mechanism.

 In the rest of the document, unless the version of DTLS is